The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Enter MAP Number!

-MAP Number solves the problem of lead quality by incorporating a weighting factor determined by a keyword’s match type.
+MAP Number solves the lead quality problem by incorporating a weighting factor determined by a keyword’s match type.

 It uses our real-world experience to factor in the likelihood that keywords of certain types are more likely to generate leads that become deals.

-It also takes into account the high average transaction values in Real Estate Investing and returns a number that’s a bit easier to use (a rounded 3-digit score, rather than 7 digits).
+It also considers the high average transaction values in Real Estate Investing and returns a number that’s a bit easier to use (a rounded 3-digit score rather than 7 digits).

 Let’s see how it works with our previous example: